Add To Favorites

 This style of painting, using solid, flat areas of color, is called hard edge painting.
 Avery does not blend the colors in his artwork.
 Each color has a distinct edge.

-Recreate a personal photograph using the hard edge painting technique.
-Have a copy of the photograph you select to refer to as you paint.
-Remember, this style of painting is not about detail, so you don’t have to worry about making it realistic.
+Students recreate a personal photograph using the hard edge painting technique.
+Have a copy of the photograph to refer to when painting.
+Remember, this style of painting is not about detail, so it does not need to be realistic.

-Cover your work area with recycled newspaper, and have clean water handy to wash your brush between colors.
+Cover the work area with recycled newspaper, and have clean water handy to wash the brush between colors.
 Younger students may want to wear a Crayola® Art Smock.
 Start by lightly sketching the outlines of the figures and background objects in your photograph with Crayola Colored Pencils on a heavy sheet of white paper.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step